digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 | `containersDeleted`   | Populated once the job has finished successfully. |
 | `binariesDeleted`     | Populated once the job has finished successfully. |
 | `binariesPatched`     | Populated once the job has finished successfully. |

+NB the shared property `created` is a timestamp indicating when the API received the initial POST of the job.

 > ❓ * can we know it earlier than that?